adlnet/xAPI-SCORM-Profile/README.md

 Experience API SCORM Profile
 ==================
 The Experience API SCORM Profile is a companion document to the Experience API Specification.
 Its goal is to provide guidance to those in the SCORM community looking for a way to leverage the Experience API.
 This profile offers guidelines for representing SCORM data and events as Experience API Statements.
 Use of this profile will provide consistency in reporting and retrieving data traditionally stored in an LMS, and allow for the development of interoperable tools outside of the typical LMS environment.

+## Project Structure
+_xapi-scorm-profile.md_
+The xAPI SCORM Profile.
+It is in markdown format and can be viewed [here](https://github.com/adlnet/xAPI-SCORM-Profile/blob/master/xapi-scorm-profile.md).

+_vocabulary_
+Contains the current RDF version of the xAPI SCORM Profile vocabulary.
+You can learn more about ADL's vocabulary effort [here](https://github.com/adlnet/companion-specification-for-xapi-vocabularies).

+_document-schemas_
+JSON Schema files of the xAPI document objects defined in the SCORM Profile.
+See the [SCORM xAPI Data Objects](https://github.com/adlnet/xAPI-SCORM-Profile/blob/master/xapi-scorm-profile.md#xapi-scorm-data-objects) section for format details.

+## xAPI SCORM Profile Site
+Find additonal information and developer resources on our [xAPI SCORM Profile Site](http://adlnet.github.io/xAPI-SCORM-Profile/).

 ## License
    Copyright &copy;2016 Advanced Distributed Learning